ranksense/google-analytics/README.md

 # Google Analytics for Python and the command-line

+Forked to return mock data in my LiveProject turorials.
+See https://liveproject.manning.com/

 [![Build Status](https://travis-ci.org/debrouwere/google-analytics.svg)](https://travis-ci.org/debrouwere/google-analytics)

 `google-analytics` takes the pain out of working with the Google Analytics reporting APIs.
 It supports both the Core and the Real Time API.
 It is written in Python but there's also a full-featured command-line interface.